 Cindy Matute-Brown is a lifelong New Jersey resident, born in Jersey City and raised by parents who emigrated from Ecuador in the 1960s.
 Cindy graduated from Rutgers University where she earned degrees in English, Women and Gender Studies, and Criminal Justice.
 She moved to West Orange 18 years ago with her husband, Stephen Brown, an attorney based in West Orange, and raised 3 children, all of whom graduated from West Orange High School.

-Cindy currently works for a charter school in Jersey City as an Enrollment and Truancy Officer and advocates on behalf of the teachers in her school through the local union that she organized.
+Cindy most recently worked for a charter school in Jersey City as an Enrollment and Truancy Officer where she advocated on behalf of the teachers in her school through the local union that she organized.
 Late in Cindy’s tenure, many of the most experienced teachers left the school because of a lack of support from the school administration.
 Cindy knows that a teacher’s work environment is also the students’ learning environment, and so she took action and began advocating on behalf of the teachers.
 Cindy worked to organize a teachers’ union, founding the Golden Door Charter School Education Association, to ensure that teachers have a strong voice in their school and that students receive a high-quality public education.